mahe1301/djangoAPI/README.md

 To use the Wallet APIs, follow these steps:

-1.Create a virtual environment (python -m venv bgVenv) 2.Follow the below steps to activate the virtual environment and install the packages mentioned
+1. Create a virtual environment (python -m venv bgVenv)

+2. Follow the below steps to activate the virtual environment and install the packages mentioned
 ```shell
 Path>bgVenv\Scripts\activate
 (bgVenv) D:\ws>pip install django